 Organizations both large and small have successfully adopted 360 degree feedback systems.
 Netflix famously replaced their annual performance reviews with informal 360-degree reviews on what colleagues should stop, start, or continue.

 For 360 degree feedback to work best for all parties, it's crucial that steps toward progress or resolution are made following the review.

 Regular manager-employee one-on-one meetings may not seem especially modern, but traditional practices tend to underutilize them.

 When managers meet weekly with their direct reports, they can provide timely, thoughtful feedback in an informal way that emphasizes learning and improvement.
-And when managers are skilled at coaching, they establish a dialogue with their subordinates that builds mutual understanding, trust, and ownership of objectives.
+Managers who are are skilled at coaching are able to use this format to establish a dialogue with their team that builds mutual understanding, trust, and ownership of objectives.

 Regular coaching allows for more flexible goals and more support with stretch goals, which provides employees more of the autonomy and mastery they need to be engaged high-performers.

-Managers and peers just need the tools and culture that support continuous, crowdsourced, concrete vignettes of what worked and what didn’t.
+An employee's peers are an excellent channel for timely, authentic feedback because they often work closely with one another and are more directly impacted by the work being done.
+To make this approach sustainable, managers and peers need the tools and culture that support continuous, crowdsourced, concrete vignettes of what worked and what didn’t.

 Congratulations!
-You're now familiar with the past and present of performance management.
-Now let's talk about the future!
+You're now familiar with the benefits and challenges of both traditional and modern performance management strategies.
+Now let's put it all together and work toward the future!